-The customer or their representative, who apply to EPLC for connection services, shall consult with EPLC or its agent concerning the availability of supply, the voltage of supply, service location, metering and any other details.
+The customer or their representative, who applies to EPLC for connection services, shall consult with EPLC concerning the availability of supply, the voltage of supply, service location, metering, and any other details.
 These requirements are separate from and in addition to those of the Electrical Safety Authority.
-EPLC or its agent will confirm the characteristics of electric supply available at a specific site.
+EPLC will confirm the characteristics of electric supply available at a specific site.